Psilocybin can cure depression.

-The colors were a rich dark red and a sort of gray-black.
+The colors were gray and a rich dark red.
 The landscape looked like a three-dimensional middle-earth map from Lord of the Rings.

 Two hours later, I opened my eyes to the normalcy of my room, aware, though, that I could return again into the rich red earth where the levels are set off like tree rings in a cross-section of giant redwood.

 Descending again, I came upon an elfin friend whose shimmering eyes had become two quiet candle flames.
 When I tried to chat him up, he waved me off in a friendly manner, his bearing still welcoming, conscious, knowing.